-There has been a meaningful amount of historical exploration carried out at Russell Lake but with most of it conducted prior to 2010.
+There has been a meaningful amount of historical exploration carried out at Russell Lake but most of it was conducted prior to 2010.
 The Property has been the subject of over 95,000 metres of drilling in over 230 drill holes.
-The Property’s claims are in good standing for 2-22 years with assessment credits built-up from previous programs.
+The Property’s claims are in good standing for 2-22 years with significant assessment credits built-up from previous exploration programs.

 Several notable exploration targets exist on the property including the Grayling Zone, the M-Zone Extension target, the Little Man Lake target, the Christie Lake target, and the Fox Lake Trail target.
 More than 35 kilometres of largely untested prospective conductors in areas of low magnetic intensity exist on the Property as well.

-At the Grayling Zone, drilling of the 2,200 metres long, up to 100 metres thick sub-parallel Grayling conductor intersected an 800 metres long discontinuous zone of basement-hosted uranium mineralization with localized perched and unconformity-hosted associated mineralization along a graphitic thrust fault.
+At the Grayling Zone, drilling in a 2,200 m long section of the >10 km Grayling-M-Zone conductor trend graphitic intersected an 800 metres long discontinuous zone of basement-hosted uranium mineralization with localized perched and unconformity-hosted associated mineralization along a >100 m thick interval of thrust-faulted graphitic pelitic gneisses.
 Drill hole RL-85-07 intersected 3.45% U3O8 over 0.3 metres at a depth of 363.2 metres and 0.1% U3O8 over 0.5m at a depth of 366.4 metres.
 This target is prospective for additional high-grade uranium discoveries and is open in several directions.

-At the M-Zone Extension target, historical drilling at neighbouring Denison’s M-Zone along trend from the Grayling Zone intersected basement hosted uranium of 0.70% U3O8 over 5.8 metres at a depth of 374.0 metres.
+Historical drilling at neighbouring Denison’s M-Zone along the >10km long Grayling conductor trend intersected basement hosted uranium of 0.70% U3O8 over 5.8 metres at a depth of 374.0 metres.
 Like the Grayling Zone, the mineralization is hosted by a graphitic thrust fault.
-The northeast extension of the M-Zone-Grayling corridor onto the Property has seen limited drilling, but mineralization was intersected in historical drilling, returning 0.7 metres of 0.123% U3O8 at 619.1 metres depth in hole MZE-11-03.
+The northeast extension of the M-Zone-Grayling corridor onto the Property, the M-Zone Extension target, has seen limited drilling, but mineralization was intersected in historical drilling, returning 0.7 metres of 0.123% U3O8 at 619.1 metres depth in hole MZE-11-03.

 The Little Man Lake Zone target is 500 metres long, 10 to 15 metres thick, 25 to 35 metres wide, and is a zone of prospective geology associated with an unconformity depression.
 The last drilling in this area was in 1989, prior to modern uranium exploration models, with historical uranium grades ranging from 0.03% up to 0.1% U3O8 at around 300 metres depth.